 Hello!
-I’m Bailey Wong, a junior and Olson Scholar at American University’s School of International Service.
-I study international relations and economics, specializing in U.S. foreign policy, national security, and global conflict, with a minor in Chinese.
-This site was originally conceived to document my research from the 2015-2016 academic year, which focused on territorial disputes in the South China Sea, and how its implications may apply to economic interdependence and the potential for conflict.
-Over time, this has evolved into a broader compilation of my academic and professional work.
+I’m Bailey Wong, a senior and Olson Scholar at American University’s School of International Service (SIS).
+I will graduate in May 2018 with Bachelors of Arts in International Studies and Economics, specializing in U.S. foreign policy and national security with a minor in Chinese.
+This site was originally conceived to document my research from the 2015-2016 academic year, which focused on territorial disputes in the South China Sea and how economic interdependence may constrain a state’s use of force.
+Over time, this site has evolved into a broader compilation of my academic and professional work.

 I am a legal intern for Bloomberg BNA.
 I have previously worked as a research intern at the U.S. Department of State and the Hudson Institute, where I worked on development and security issues respectively.
 I currently serve as the managing editor of the university’s undergraduate research journal, Clocks and Clouds.
 I am the Co-Director and a co-founder of a new SIS student initiative called the Diplomatic Core, which helps represent the school in the admissions and recruitment process.
 I also serve as the SIS undergraduate student body representative in the selection process of SIS’s next Dean.

 Feel free to contact me with any inquiries.